If you've got one bring it! HiT works with:

 When your healthcare provider, coach, or family member accepts your invitation you'll receive an email informing you that the person has accepted your invitation and is now on your HiT Team.

 When a member of your HiT Team views your data you'll see the date and time they viewed it in your Shared Data table.
-To view this go to Account (in the upper right corner of your view) and select My Shared Data.
+To view this go to My Shared Data in the left side menu.
 Select the HiT Team member type, Healthcare Provider or Coach + Family.
 You may need to scroll to find the data you shared with the HiT Team member as all data shares are listed in chronological order.
 Also, if you shared your data with a healthcare provider in a group it is possible that a member of the group or the healthcare provider's staff have viewed your data and the healthcare provider has not yet seen it.
 We suggest that you follow-up directly with your healthcare provider's office if you are concerned about whether the provider has viewed your data or not.

 Absolutely!
 You can click the Resend button next to the data you shared previously.
 You'll find this button by going to Account (in the upper right corner of your view), select My Shared Data.
 Scroll to find the data you shared previously and want to remind the HiT Team member about.
 Click the Resend button.
 This will send a reminder to the HiT Team member that you are sharing your data with them.
 Please be considerate about using this feature.
 Give the HiT Team member time to receive the email notification and access their HiT account.
 If you believe it has been too long and you've attempted to get their attention by resending and are still not getting a result, check the email address for the HiT Team member.